iyreshot/Modlist/README.md

  1. In MO2 top left find the button that looks like puzzle pieces, and click on it.
  2. Find: "Set CPU Affinity"
  3. Click it and allow it to set the affinty for your processor.

 >  *Congratulations you are now installed and ready for first start up.*

-# First Start up
+# 🥇 First Start up

 1. Open the installation folder and double-click on the program called `ModOrganizer.exe`.
 2. Make sure the dropdown box on the right is set to `Play "Lyra"` and press the `Run` button.
-3. This will start the game and bring you to the character creation menu.
+3. This will start the game and bring you to the main menu
-4. After your character is created and you name them >>>
+4. Enjoy!

 # 👆 Updating